We are proud to announce that CART is now indexed in MEDLINE!

 Some figures, especially charts, graphs and line drawings, will be reduced in size for publication.
 All numbers, letters, and symbols should be large enough to remain legible when reduced.
 Arrows should be added to radiographs, histology, and other illustrations for clarity.
 Figures not properly prepared will be returned to the author for revision.

-There is a charge of $500 per page to reproduce figures in color in the print version of Cartilage.
+There is a charge of $500 for the first figure and $200 for each subsequent figure to reproduce figures in color in the print version of CARTILAGE.
 Online color reproduction is free of charge.

 All tables should be submitted in the program they were originally created (Microsoft Word's table application files or Excel spreadsheets are preferred).
 All tables must be cited in the text.
 Number each table (Table 1, Table 2) in order of their text citation.
 Each table should be typed on a separate page and should have a title in sufficient detail to allow understanding without reference to the text.